 Please contact us and we will gladly help you find the part you need.
 Please provide us as much information as possible, such as your machine's make, model & serial number, to help us answer your query faster.
 You can also send us a photo of your old parts using the attachment tool on the contact us page.

 Unfortunately, we now only take card payments via the website.
-Payments on our site are safe and secure, and we accept all major credit/debit cards via Sage Pay and PayPal, so you can have complete confidence in making your payments.
-Using Sage Pay means that we NEVER store or even see your card details at any time.
+Payments on our site are safe and secure, and we accept all major credit/debit cards via Elavon (formerly Sage Pay) and PayPal, who are PCI DSS Level 1 compliant, the highest possible level of card data security, so you can have complete confidence in making your payments.
+Using OPAYO means that we NEVER store or even see your card details at any time.
 We also NEVER disclose your email address or personal details to any third party.

 These heater elements are very reliable unless they get damaged.
 Most models have two thermostats above the element, the failure of these is the usual cause of no heat on these types of dryers.
 Check the continuity of these with the wires removed, this is very important as they will read through if you leave the wires on.
 You should get a reading through both of them, if not then you need to replace both thermostats.
 Just type your model number into the search bar on the web site and you should find the thermostat kit to suit your model.